Self-care practices occur in many forms. From washing the affected limb or foot with water to passive stretching hands and performing exercises.

 For which NTDs is this relevant?

-It is relevant for lymphatic filariasis, leprosy, trachoma and Buruli ulcer.
+Self-care is relevant for lymphatic filariasis, podoconiosis, leprosy, trachoma and buruli ulcer.

 People with lymphedema, particularly affected by lymphatic filariasis or podoconiosis, require lifelong self-care to control swellings and infections.
 Without treatment, the condition deteriorates and may progress into elephantiasis when the skin becoming hard, thick, knobby and the limb or scrotum is severely enlarged.
 Early treatment and self-management prevent progression, also of the acute episodes.
 Health care workers should therefore teach and stimulate the affected person and their family to practice appropriate (daily) self-care routines.